 It’s your first line of defense.
 If covers and protects the foundation and bones of your house.
 It covers and protects your treasures within.
 And most importantly, it covers and protects your family.

 Your ROOF.
 It needs to be right!

+The best way is to have a professional inspection.
 And if you roof hasn’t been inspected in a while; the best time is now.
-Winter snow and ice is only a few months away and the height of Atlantic hurricane season is between mid-August and late October.
-Virginia experienced the deluge of rain with Hurricane Florence just last year and we seen the recent stories and pictures of the powerful wind destruction of Dorian in the Bahamas.
+Virginia can experience Winter snow and ice is only a few months away and the height of Atlantic hurricane season is between mid-August and late October.
+Virginia can experience massive amounts of rain with hurricanes.
+We've seen the stories and pictures of the powerful wind destruction that comes with these storms.
 Even the 95 mph winds of a CAT 1 hurricane can damage your roof and cause costly water damage to your home.

 This "really good" inspection is one you should leave to the pros.
 There are telltale signs that a roofer can see, just not always from the ground.
 Experts at the Insurance Institute for Business and Home Safety (IBHS) knows the 4 warning signs a roof needs repair or replacement.
 Regardless of a recent roof inspection or replacement, anytime you suspect damage from a severe weather event, such a hail or high winds, check these lickety-split:

 2. Noticeable gaps or missing seals

 3. Ridge vents that are not attached well